GrokImageCompression/grok/doc/man/md/man1/grk_compress.1.md

 JPEG style quality factor, an integer between 1 and 100.
 Derives the quantization step size of every sub-band from the factor, the 9/7 synthesis gain and a visual weight per sub-band and component, the same model as Kakadu and OpenHTJ2K.
 Requires `-I` and a single component or a colour image.
 Step sizes only: use `-r` or `-q` as well to add rate constrained quality layers.
 Default: off.

+`--quant-step-shift [planes]`

+Multiplies every sub-band's base quantization step by 2 to the power of this, so the given number of finest bit planes is never coded and both encoding and rate control do less work.
+At most `8`.
+Requires `-I`, and is ignored when `--qfactor` is set.
+Default: `0`.

+`--rate-tolerance [fraction]`

+Fraction of a quality layer's byte budget rate control may leave unused.
+Rate control stops at the first threshold whose simulated size is within this fraction of the budget instead of bisecting to the exact answer, which cuts the number of packet simulations.
+Must be less than `0.5`.
+Default: `0.0`, an exact search.

 `-n, -numresolutions [number of resolutions]`

 Number of resolutions.
 It corresponds to the `number of DWT decompositions +1`.
 Default: 6.